gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 2. Migrate Mattermost outside of the directory controlled by GitLab omnibus so it can be administered and upgraded independently (see below).

-## Upgrading GitLab Mattermost in GitLab 8.9
+## Upgrading GitLab Mattermost from versions prior to 8.9

 After upgrading to GitLab 8.9 additional steps are require before restarting the Mattermost server to enable multi-account support in Mattermost 3.1.